icssc/peterportal-client/README.md

 3. Run `pnpm install` to install all node dependencies for the site and API.
 This may take a few minutes.

-4. Setup the appropriate environment variables provided by the project lead.
+4. Set up the appropriate environment variables provided by the project lead.

 5. Switch to a branch you will be working on for your current task (pick a name that's relevant to the issue).
    ```